 This document covers only the Routine Phase of operations of VISTA's IR Camera.
 In particular it does not describe any calibrations or procedures that form part of the Commissioning Plan for VISTA, nor any procedures needed during routine Engineering Maintenance.
-[An exception is VIRCAM_howfs_obs_exp which is included here as it uses the science detectors.]
+[Except for HOWFS observations, which are made using the science detectors, and passed to the science archive.]
 Arrangements for processing any calibrations or procedures carried out under such categories are the responsibility of the VISTA Project Office.